-- Depending on the host configuration and installed components, you may be requested to restart the host.
-In such a case, restart the host and then run xiv\attach again. - If the result of any verification is 'NOT OK', the Host Attachment Wizard requests your permission to continue:
+- Depending on the host configuration and installed components, you might be requested to restart the host.
+In such a case, restart the host and then run xiv_attach again. - If the result of any verification is 'NOT OK', the Host Attachment Wizard requests your permission to continue: